Little Round Top: In popular culture

 The battle for Little Round Top is a key plot point of Ward Moore's 1953 alternate history novel Bring the Jubilee.
 The 1974 novel The Killer Angels, and its 1993 film adaptation, Gettysburg, depicted a portion of this battle.
 Filmmaker Ken Burns praised Chamberlain in his PBS documentary The Civil War and in subsequent interviews for possibly saving the Union with his actions during the engagement.

-In the 2016 song "Ballad of the 20th of Maine" by Maine folk group The Ghost of Paul Revere, the famous bayonet charge and Andrew Tozier's defiant stand is chronicled:
+In the 2016 song "Ballad of the 20th Maine" by Maine folk group The Ghost of Paul Revere, the famous bayonet charge and Andrew Tozier's defiant stand is chronicled: